In this article, we look at ways to track bandwidth usage on a Mac and reduce the impact of anything taking up the network capacity you need.

 Apps that shouldn’t be running in the background using all bandwidth and processing memory are real nuisances.
 Without realizing it, you could be the victim of hackers and bots or simply one or more apps with bugs that don’t close when you need them to shut down.

-Either way, apps continuing to run is a problem that needs solving, and it can be solved with CleanMyMac X.
+Either way, apps continuing to run is a problem that needs to be solved, and you can do it with CleanMyMac.

-3. Within this easy-to-use Mac app, there are several tools that solve this problem: System Junk, Uninstaller, and Optimization, which can clean up your Login or Startup Items.
+- Within this easy-to-use Mac app, there are several tools that solve this problem: Cleanup that can remove junk, Applications that helps uninstall apps, and Performance that can clean up your Login or Startup Items.

 4. Check your Mac for malware